 The one groaner in the pack is the Sam Katzman production The Tijuana Story (1957), a threadbare loser with a snooze-script about a crusading Tijuana newspaperman who exposes the corruption around him, inviting retaliation by the Mexican mob.
 Struggling against Katzman’s no-budget production, director Leslie Kardos must merge a few minutes of establishing shots in Tijuana, with pathetic inserts of ‘sordid’ activities, clearly filmed in corners of the Columbia lot, against the walls of sound stages, or on the same generic ‘nowheres’ seen in Katzman pictures like Earth vs. the Flying Saucers.
 Fifty feet of fake storefronts, ‘dressed’ with cardboard signs in Spanish, serve as the main set.

-The third British entry She Played with Fire aka Fortune is a Woman (1958) is a more staid thriller with only a slight connection to the noir genre of losers that become ensnared by avaricious women.
-But after a score of suspects are trotted out, including two or three conniving blackmailers, nobody ends up on a streetcar ride to the cemetery.
-Insurance man Jack Hawkins becomes suspicious of his old flame Arlene Dahl, now married to the asthmatic aristocrat Dennis Price, a snob who complains about the difficulty keeping his Manor House in black ink.
-Hawkins comes to suspect Arlene of complicity in art forgery and insurance fraud, and eventually, murder.
-The red herring characterizations come out of the woodwork — John Phillips, Greta Gynt, Bernard Miles, Ian Hunter and even fan favorite Christopher Lee, who plays… a pompous philandering actor.
+The third British entry She Played with Fire aka Fortune is a Woman (1958) is a more staid thriller with only a slight connection to the noir genre about losers that become ensnared by avaricious women.
+But even after a score of suspects are trotted out, including two or three conniving blackmailers, nobody ends up on a streetcar ride to the cemetery.
+Insurance man Jack Hawkins becomes suspicious of his old flame Arlene Dahl, now married to the asthmatic aristocrat Dennis Price, a snob who complains how difficult it is to keep his Manor House in black ink.
+Hawkins soon suspects Arlene of complicity in art forgery and insurance fraud, and eventually, murder.
+The red herring characterizations come out of the woodwork — John Phillips, Greta Gynt, Bernard Miles, Ian Hunter and even fan favorite Christopher Lee, who has one scene as a pompous philandering actor.

 The talky and convoluted Gilliat-Launder production keeps to a staid pace common in ‘quality’ Brit filmmaking.
 A visual motif up front directly compares a metronome to windshield wipers, a couple of years before Psycho.
 Although all the elements are present and Hawkins’ agent is clever and resourceful, we don’t quite connect with his predicament: we don’t really care what Dahl is up to.
 It’s really rare for a Jack Hawkins film not to generate full interest.